AbhayTr/CString/README.md

 }
 ```

 More details about the module will be updated soon.
-So stay tuned...
+So stay tuned for more info...

 <!--
 ### Parameters